 WordPress Duplicator Plugin Settings

-The Duplicator plugin can do more than just backup and restore WordPress sites.
-Options such as enabling debugging, choosing an SQL backup script, setting the archive engine, or managing your Duplicator plugin license are also available.
-Since we are using the free version of Duplicator, we will not go over any Pro Features.
+The WordPress Duplicator plugin can do more than just backup and restore WordPress sites.
+Options such as enabling debugging, choosing an SQL backup script, setting the archive engine, or managing your WordPress Duplicator plugin license are also available.